vermaMachineLearning/Machine-Learning-on-Symmetric-Groups/README.md

 # Machine-Learning-on-Symmetric-Groups
-This is python library of performing machine learning and harmonic analysis on the symmetric group based on SnFFT package in Julia package.
+This is python library of performing machine learning and harmonic analysis on the symmetric group based on SnFFT package in Julia.

 http://snfftjl.readthedocs.io/en/latest/index.html